Advertiser Disclosure

 Not everyone will be approved for Global Entry or want to pay the $120 fee.
 But there are other ways to beat long wait times at immigration and customs lines.
 One way to expedite your entry into the U.S. is with the Mobile Passport program.

-Mobile Passport is a program that was launched in 2014 to help combat long wait times at immigration.
-Today, more than 4 million travelers have used the program.
+Mobile Passport was launched in 2014 to help alleviate long wait times at immigration.
+More than 4 million travelers use Mobile Passport annually.

 MPC is a free program available to U.S. citizens and Canadian B1/B2 visitors.
-The app allows travelers to submit their passport and travel information using a cell phone.
+The app allows travelers to submit their passports and travel information using a cell phone.
 It enables you to store your data for future international travel.
-You can download the app through the Google Play or Apple App stores.
-Once downloaded, you must create a profile with your passport information, name, gender, date of birth, and country of citizenship.
+You can download the app through the Google Play or Apple App Store.
+Once it’s downloaded, you must create a profile with your passport information, name, gender, date of birth, and country of citizenship.

-After landing in the U.S. or arriving at an eligible U.S. preclearance airport, you will select your airport or seaport and terminal, take a self-photo, answer a series of CBP inspection-related questions, and then receive an electronic receipt with a QR code.
-You will then bring your physical passport and mobile device with your digital QR-coded receipt to a CBP officer.
+After landing in the U.S. or arriving at an eligible U.S. preclearance airport, you select your airport or seaport and terminal, take a photo of yourself, answer a series of CBP inspection-related questions, and then receive an electronic receipt with a QR code.
+Then you bring your physical passport, mobile device, and digital QR-coded receipt to a CBP officer.

 Up to 12 profiles can be created, so Mobile Passport is perfect for family members.
 CBP says that all authorized Mobile Passport apps allow a single household to submit 1 transaction, including answers to CBP inspection questions.

-Mobile Passport is available at 31 U.S. international airports, 3 Canadian preclearance locations, and 4 seaports of entry — check out our detailed Mobile Passport guide for a map and list of all of the locations.
-Keep in mind that MPC is only available these select airports, so it won’t work if you’re not at an eligible port of entry.
+Mobile Passport is available at 31 U.S. international airports, 3 Canadian preclearance locations, and 4 seaports of entry.
+Check out our detailed Mobile Passport guide for a map and list of all the locations.
+Keep in mind that MPC is only available at select airports, so it won’t work if you’re not at an eligible port of entry.

 TSA PreCheck

 The agency says TSA PreCheck applicants can schedule an appointment in less than 2 weeks.
-If approved, you can receive a Known Traveler Number (KTN) about 3 to 5 days after your appointment.
+If approved, you could receive a Known Traveler Number about 3 to 5 days after your appointment.

 Like Global Entry, your membership in TSA PreCheck lasts for 5 years.
 You will not receive a refund if you’re rejected from the program.
-If you choose to renew your application online, it will cost $70 and is still valid for the same 5-year timeframe.
+If you renew your application online, it costs $70 and is still valid for the same 5-year timeframe.
 If you decide to renew in person, the fee remains $78.

 To apply, you must be a U.S. citizen, U.S. national, or a lawful permanent resident and pass a background check.
 And, similar to Global Entry, having a criminal charge or conviction is grounds for disqualification.

-Many of the world’s airlines and virtually every major U.S. carrier participate in the program.
+Many of the world’s airlines, including virtually every major U.S. carrier, participates in the program.

-A TSA PreCheck membership comes with several perks, like leaving your shoes, jackets, belts, and other light outerwear on.
+A TSA PreCheck membership comes with several perks, including the option to leave your shoes, jackets, belts, and other light outerwear on.
 Additional benefits include keeping laptops and small liquids in your bag.

-Note that TSA PreCheck is not Global Entry.
-It’s an entirely separate program operated by TSA.
-If you apply for TSA PreCheck and then later decide you want a Global Entry membership, you will need to apply (and pay) for it separately.
+TSA PreCheck is not the same as Global Entry but an entirely separate program operated by TSA.
+If you apply for TSA PreCheck and then later decide you want a Global Entry membership, you need to apply (and pay) for it separately.

 Final Thoughts

 Getting a Global Entry interview to renew your membership has been a challenge as of late.
 If you have upcoming travel plans, you may want to schedule an appointment sooner rather than later, and if you’re having trouble finding an enrollment center, consider doing a virtual interview.
-We hope this helps you get a Global Entry appointment quicker and smoother than ever!
+We hope this helps you get a Global Entry appointment more quickly and smoothly than ever!

 Frequently Asked Questions